Ahmadhassan147/WeatherApp/README.md

 Future Improvements :

 In the future, I plan to enhance this app by adding more detailed weather information, including historical data, forecasts, and alerts.
-I am excited to continue working with Python and exploring its capabilities in developing more exciting projects.
+I am excited to continue working with Python and exploring its capabilities in developing more exciting projects..